dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 ORDER BY grouping_level_1, time_period, time_period_utc
 ```

-The results of this query collect data quality scores for each day and country separately, and allows accurate
+The results of this query collect data quality scores for each day and country separately and allow accurate
 identification of the source of the data quality issue.

 | time_period    |     US |     UK |     DE |